nuthrash/obsidian-html-plugin/README.md

 <br />

 ### Hotkeys and touch gestures settings
-Almost all keyboard hotkeys are taken from Obsidian's global hotkey settings, so you shall modify them via Settings → Options → Hotkeys. <br>
+Almost all keyboard hotkeys are taken from Obsidian's global hotkey settings, so you shall modify them via ⚙"Settings" ⇨ "Hotkeys" options page. <br>
 That means this plugin does not design any new configuration interface for keyboard hotkeys.
 And it just show the first two settings of corresponding hotkeys with readonly mode.

 #### Search document text